Seagate Technology (STX)

 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business’ capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

-This quarter, Seagate Technology’s DIO came in at 86, which is 10 days above its five-year average, suggesting that the company’s inventory levels are higher than what we’ve seen in the past.
+This quarter, Seagate Technology’s DIO came in at 83, which is 6 days above its five-year average.
+These numbers suggest that despite the recent decrease, the company’s inventory levels are higher than what we’ve seen in the past.

 7. Gross Margin & Pricing Power

 Seagate Technology’s gross margin is one of the worst in the semiconductor industry, signaling it operates in a competitive market and lacks pricing power.
-As you can see below, it averaged a 33.5% gross margin over the last two years.
-Said differently, Seagate Technology had to pay a chunky $66.49 to its suppliers for every $100 in revenue.
+As you can see below, it averaged a 35.7% gross margin over the last two years.
+That means Seagate Technology paid its suppliers a lot of money ($64.35 for every $100 in revenue) to run its business.

-Seagate Technology’s gross profit margin came in at 39.4% this quarter, up 6.5 percentage points year on year.
-Seagate Technology’s full-year margin has also been trending up over the past 12 months, increasing by 8.1 percentage points.
+This quarter, Seagate Technology’s gross profit margin was 41.6%, marking a 6.7 percentage point increase from 34.9% in the same quarter last year.
+Seagate Technology’s full-year margin has also been trending up over the past 12 months, increasing by 7 percentage points.
 If this move continues, it could suggest a less competitive environment where the company has better pricing power and leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 8. Operating Margin

-Looking at the trend in its profitability, Seagate Technology’s operating margin rose by 6.9 percentage points over the last five years, showing its efficiency has improved.
+Analyzing the trend in its profitability, Seagate Technology’s operating margin rose by 8 percentage points over the last five years, showing its efficiency has improved.

-In Q3, Seagate Technology generated an operating margin profit margin of 26.4%, up 7.8 percentage points year on year.
+This quarter, Seagate Technology generated an operating margin profit margin of 29.8%, up 8.9 percentage points year on year.
 The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 9. Earnings Per Share